christophermayfield/ai110-module3show-musicrecommendersimulation-starter/README.md

 - Add collaborative filtering to learn from other users
 - Implement context awareness (time of day, activity type)

+-I would add collaborative filtering to learn from other users to give a more thorough recommendation.

 ---

 ## 9. Personal Reflection